 The Heavener International Programs Office has developed this resource for parents, guardians, and other important people in students' lives, in order to facilitate preparation and coordination of the study abroad experience.
 Please feel free to email (international.business at warrington.ufl.edu) your specific questions or call us at (352) 273-0151.

 International Programs in Warrington

-In 2004, the Warrington College of Business Administration established the International Programs office to assist undergraduate business students in acquiring quality study abroad experiences to complement their academic curriculum.
+In 2004, the Warrington College of Business established the International Programs office to assist undergraduate business students in acquiring quality study abroad experiences to complement their academic curriculum.
 We are the only college at the University of Florida that has staff solely dedicated to the administration, management, and delivery of international programs, giving business students the opportunity for a relevant and personalized experience.